Submitting Claims, Coverage Changes to MCIT Is Easy

 Member Responsibilities for State Reporting of Employee Injuries

-MCIT cannot and does not submit required reports to MNOSHA or Minnesota Department of Labor and Industry on behalf of members.
+MCIT cannot and does not submit required reports to the Minnesota Occupational Safety and Health Administration (MNOSHA) or Minnesota Department of Labor and Industry on behalf of members.
 It is the member’s responsibility to report directly to the state.
 See below for when this is required by both agencies.

 MNOSHA Reporting Requirements for Fatalities, Inpatient Hospitalizations, Other Serious Injuries